Rosalia-Labs/SensOS/README.md

 ## Getting Started

+For new work, start with the split repositories listed above rather than this monorepo.

 Clone the repository and initialize its submodules (SensOS depends on [`pi-gen`](https://github.com/RPi-Distro/pi-gen), included here as a submodule and pinned to a tagged release):

 ```bash